Usher And Grace Miguel Split After Singer’s Herpes Nightmare Scandal, ‘Us Weekly’ Reports

 “Usher and Grace have been living separate lives for a long time.
 He works a lot and travels a ton too, so they had been struggling with intimacy issues for years,” an unnamed insider close to the singer told them.

-However, the herpes scandal that eventually led to the emergence of Usher’s cheating scandals was supposedly the straw that broke the camel’s back.
+However, the herpes allegations that eventually led to the emergence of Usher’s cheating scandals were supposedly the straw that broke the camel’s back.

 “The [herpes lawsuit] drove them further apart and created a divide between them that was impossible to fix.
 After the suit, all trust and intimacy [were] gone making it impossible to recover, they could not go on as a married couple.”